Getting NetIDs for Affiliate Populations

 How to Create a NetID Using Manifest Invites

 If the person falls outside of other existing populations, they can be invited in via a Manifest group.
-For instructions on how to invite users to create a NetID using Manifest, please see Manifest - Creating Manifest Groups to Invite People to Create Identities (Group Owners).
+For more information on Manifest, see Manifest - Getting Started.
+For instructions on how to invite users to create a NetID using Manifest, please see Manifest - Using a Manifest Group to Invite People to Create Identities (NetIDs).
 Please keep the following information in mind:

 Identities created for people in Special Populations (Spec Pop) through an invite to a Manifest group are NetID eligible and can be added to groups and authorized for electronic services just as any other NetID can.